 So what has this got to do with Japanese kitchen knives?

-Well, according to a professor of metallurgical history from MIT, the carbon content of Japanese blades has been steadily increasing over the centuries as well as other base metals:
+Well, according to a professor of metallurgical history from MIT, the carbon content of their blades has been steadily increasing over the centuries as well as other base metals:

 - 1940s—Carbon (edge) 1.02%, Carbon (body) 1.02%, Manganese 0.37%, Silicon 0.18%, Phosphorus 0.015%, Copper 0.21%